 Trez Capital Corporation, the predecessor to the Mortgage Broker, commenced operations in September 1997 in order to raise a pool of capital for investment in Mortgages, primarily in the commercial and multi-unit residential markets.
-Since inception, the Mortgage Broker and its predecessor have established a number of corporations and trusts, in addition to syndicating Mortgages to individual investor, and have funded more than 1,163 loans totalling over \$6.25 billion.
-The Mortgage Broker currently is one of the largest non-bank providers of Mortgages in Canada with approximately \$2.1 billion in assets under administration, of which approximately \$1.68 billion is invested in Mortgages.
+Since inception, the Mortgage Broker and its predecessor have funded 1,346 loans totalling over \$8.6 billion.
+The Mortgage Broker currently is one of the largest non-bank providers of Mortgages in Canada with approximately \$3.0 billion in assets under administration, of which approximately \$2.5 billion is invested in Mortgages.

-The entities established by the Mortgage Broker are income trusts, mortgage investment corporations, corporations and corporate management companies.
+The entities established by the Mortgage Broker are income trusts, mortgage investment corporations, limited partnerships, corporations and corporate management companies.
 The variety of investment vehicles provides investors with varying degrees of risk and potential return, as well as mechanisms to accommodate both residents and non-residents of Canada.
-Since 1997, the predecessor to the Mortgage Broker has taken the initiative in forming sixteen mortgage investment entities.
-All of these offerings have been conducted pursuant to exemptions from applicable prospectus requirements, except for TG Income Trust, TG Income Trust II and TG Income Trust III, which have been offered by prospectus in the provinces of British Columbia and Alberta, and Trez Capital Mortgage Investment Corporation ("TCSMIC") and Trez Capital Senior Mortgage Investment Corporation ("TCSMIC"), each of which has been offered by prospectus in all the provinces and territories of Canada and is listed on the TSX.
-Of the sixteen mortgage investment entities, six have reached their maturity and have been wound up, and their assets distributed to their unitholders.
-As a result of the worldwide credit crisis which occurred in 2008, two mortgage investment entities, Harvard High Yield Investments Inc. and Mickey II LLC, which are managed by affiliates of the Mortgage Broker and had invested in mortgages in the United States, were unable to meet their obligations to holders of their debt instruments and entered into a compromise arrangement with such holders whereby they agreed to accept a lesser amount in one instance and reduced interest rate in the other.
+Since 1997, the Mortgage Broker and its predecessor have taken the initiative in forming 26 mortgage investment funds.
+All of these offerings have been conducted pursuant to exemptions from applicable prospectus requirements, except TG Income Trust, TG Income Trust II, and TG Income Trust III which were offered by prospectus in the Provinces of British Columbia and Alberta, and TCMIC and TCSMIC which have been offered by prospectus throughout Canada, except Quebec.
+As a result of the worldwide credit crisis which occurred in 2008, two investment funds, Harvard High Yield Investments Inc. and Mickey II LLC, which are managed by affiliates of the Mortgage Broker and had invested in Mortgages in the United States, were unable to meet their obligations to holders of their debt instruments and entered into a compromise arrangement with such holders whereby they agreed to accept a significantly lesser amount in one instance and significantly reduced interest rate in the other.

-TCMIC and TCSMIC trade on the Toronto Stock Exchange and both appointed Special Committees of the Board of Directors on September 28, 2015 to consider alternatives to address their share price trading at a discount to the book value per share.
-On May 9, 2016, the Special Committees of TCMIC and TCSMIC announced that an orderly winding-up plan would be put forward to shareholders at the companies' annual and special meetings on June 16, 2016.
-TCMIC and TCSMIC represent less than 6.9% of the assets under administration by the Manager and its Affiliates, and therefore the outcome of this decision is not expected to have a material impact on the Manager's operations or any of its privately managed mortgage pools including the Trust.
+Both TCMIC and TCSMIC trade on the Toronto Stock Exchange and both appointed special committees of their respective board of directors on September 28, 2015 to consider alternatives to address their share price trading at a discount to the book value per share.
+On June 16, 2016, it was announced that an orderly winding-up plan was approved by the shareholders of each of TCMIC and TCSMIC at the annual and special meeting of shareholders; the orderly wind-up is in progress as of the date of this offering memorandum.
+TCMIC and TCSMIC represent less than 1.15% of the assets under management by the Manager and its Affiliates, and therefore the outcome of this decision is not expected to have a material impact on the Manager's operations or any of its privately managed mortgage pools, including the Trust.